{{ summaryHeading }}

 Height reserve

-Clearance held back from the maximum loaded height for wrap, top boards, handling tolerance, or customer rules.
+Clearance held back from maximum loaded height for wrap, top protection, labels, or handling tolerance.

 Partial pallet